...

-A complete guide on the trending topics regarding moving to Italy in 2024.
+Here you can find a complete guide on the trending topics regarding moving to Italy in 2026.

 Table of Contents

-Italy is one of the most visited countries in the world thanks to its historical cities, varied and delicious food and breath-taking natural views, as well as a place where lots of foreigners decide to move.
-Beyond beauty and a non-excessive cost of living, moving to Italy requires some essential bureaucratic steps in order to enter and eventually stay in there, as will be explained below.
+Italy is one of the most visited countries in the world.
+It has historical cities, delicious food and breath-taking natural views, thus being an ideal destination for foreigners.
+Beyond beauty and a non-excessive cost of living, moving to Italy requires some essential bureaucratic steps in order to enter and eventually stay in there.
+This guide will eliminate each and every doubt of yours. on how to move to Italy.

 What to know before leaving

-Since Italy takes part of the Schengen Zone, EU citizens do not require a visa for entering or living in there up to 3 months, but just a valid passport or identity card.
+Since Italy takes part of the Schengen Zone, EU citizens do not require a visa for entering or living in there up to 3 months.
+They only need a valid passport or identity card.
 After that period, they have just to register at the Register Office of the municipality where they live.

 Fulfilments to move to Italy

-In order to legally enter Italy, you should fulfil some bureaucratic steps on the basis of your citizenship, the lenght, and the reasons of your stay.
+In order to legally enter Italy, you should fulfil some bureaucratic steps on the basis of your citizenship, the length, and the reasons of your stay.

 In case you are staying in Italy for less than 90 days